FAQs about SMA gene therapy

 Category: SMA Gene Therapy

-About one in every 50 people is a carrier for spinal muscular atrophy (SMA), meaning these individuals have one copy of the SMN1 gene that carries a disease-causing mutation.
+About 1 in every 50 people is a carrier for spinal muscular atrophy (SMA), meaning these individuals have one copy of the SMN1 gene that carries a disease-causing mutation.
 SMA will only develop if both copies of the SMN1 gene — one inherited from each biological parent — contain a disease-causing mutation.
-If two carriers have children, there’s a 25% chance the child will develop SMA, a 50% chance that the child would be a carrier like the parents, and a 25% chance that the child would have the disease nor be a carrier.
+If two carriers have children, there’s a 25% chance the child will develop SMA, a 50% chance that the child would be a carrier like the parents, and a 25% chance that the child would neither have the disease nor be a carrier.